MatiasTK/fccPersonalPortfolio/readme.md

 # tributePage
 This project was made for completing freeCodeCamp Responsive Design Certification.
-It was made using only HTML and SASS.
+It was made using only HTML, Boostrap and Javascript.

 [Link to web](https://matiastk.github.io/fccPersonalPortfolio/).